What Is Considered a Severe Learning Disability (SLD)?

 Personalised Educational and Care Plans

-Individuals with severe learning disabilities need personalised educational and care strategies to achieve their full potential.
-These plans tailor interventions to each individual’s specific needs, challenges, and strengths.
+People with severe learning disabilities need personalised educational and care strategies to achieve their full potential.
+These plans tailor interventions to each person’s needs, challenges, and strengths.
 Experts set academic goals at an achievable pace, utilising specialised teaching methods and assistive technologies.
 Social and emotional support strategies address communication difficulties and foster peer interactions.

 Therapy plans for people with a severe learning disability target motor skills, social development, and everyday life skills.
-With regular assessments, experts can monitor progress and adapt strategies to the person’s needs.
-Collaboration among educators, therapists, and caregivers ensures a holistic approach, enhancing the individual’s overall quality of life and maximising their independence.
+Experts can monitor progress and adapt strategies to the person’s needs with regular assessments.
+Collaboration among educators, therapists, and caregivers ensures a holistic approach, enhancing the person’s overall quality of life and maximising their independence.

 Personalised Care Plans with Leaf Complex Care

-Leaf Complex Care’s mission revolves around delivering humanised assistance to individuals with complex care needs, including severe learning disabilities.
+Leaf Complex Care’s mission revolves around delivering humanised assistance to people with complex care needs, including severe learning disabilities.
 Our trained support workers take an outcome-based, person-centred approach to support people with complex care needs.
-We provide medical support and social care services that help autistic people and other individuals with severe learning difficulties to become an active part of their local communities.
+We provide medical support and social care services that help autistic people and other people with severe learning difficulties become active members of their local communities.

-We strive to dismantle the social stigma surrounding learning disabilities and remove the barriers imposed on individuals, allowing them to live independent and fulfilling lives.
-We create a personalised plan that takes into consideration the person’s health needs and personal care preferences.
+We strive to dismantle the social stigma surrounding learning disabilities and remove the barriers imposed on people, allowing them to live independent and fulfilling lives.
+We create a personalised plan considering the person’s health needs and personal care preferences.
 The Leaf team always prioritises privacy, dignity, and safety.

 Contact us now, and we will outline a tailored plan catering to your specific needs.